gyuho/learn/src/nakamoto-bitcoin-vs-snow-avalanche-consensus.md

 > *Then what is "metastability"?*

 [Metastability](https://en.wikipedia.org/wiki/Metastability) is a condition of a system that spontaneously leaves a state of higher energy for the least energetic state after a sequence of transitions.
-Metastability is a precariously stable state that can be easily disturbed.
-For example, Bowling pins are metastable, either wobbling for a moment or tipping over completely.
+Metastability is a precarious state that can be easily disturbed.
+For example, bowling pins are metastable, either wobbling for a moment or tipping over completely.
 The snow slide (also called [avalanche](https://en.wikipedia.org/wiki/Avalanche)) shows similar metastability: the large piles of snow on the steep slope stay still in dry conditions (low energy), but the entire mountainside of snow may suddenly slide in presence of a skier or a loud noise (high energy).
-The minor disturbance causes the metastable system to fall to a state of lower energy.
+The minor disturbance can cause the metastable system to fall to a state of lower energy.

 Similarly, for each Slush round, the protocol converts the bivalent state (e.g., 50/50 color split) into a state of full imbalance (e.g., all nodes are colored identically if \\(m\\) is high enough) -- "escape the metastable state".
 In other words, the sequence of random sampling perturbs the conflicting states among the nodes, causing one to gain more edge over time in order to amplify the imbalance.